samuelgozlan/amplitude-dev-center/docs/data/destinations/google-ads-event-streaming.md

 - You must enable this integration in each Amplitude project you want to use it in.
 - Amplitude sends custom events using Amplitude `event_type` as event name.
 - This integration uses Google's [Upload Click Conversions API](https://developers.google.com/google-ads/api/docs/conversions/upload-clicks)).
 - This integration requires a mandatory property to be part of the streamed events.
-Google Click ID (`gclid` or `initial_gclid') is required to enable Amplitude to create the click conversion and pass that event to Google Ads.
+Amplitude requires Google Click ID (`gclid` or `initial_gclid`) to enable it to create the click conversion and pass that event to Google Ads.
 Google Ads relies on the `gclid` parameter to track user interactions with ads and attribute conversions back to specific ad clicks.
 When a user clicks an ad served through Google Ads, Google Ads generates a unique `gclid` value and appends it to the URL.
 This parameter identifies the click, and links it to subsequent conversions.
-Any events without a user property gclic or initial_gclid will be dropped from Amplitude to Google Ads.
+Amplitude drops events without a user property `gclid` or `initial_gclid`.

 ## Setup